Search

 *photo link*

-Hunching over your computer for multiple hours daily can cause poor posture.
-That’s why routine stretching like shoulder blade pinches is needed to counteract that pesky stiff hunch. “[Shoulder blade pinches] help support spinal health by maintaining good posture and reducing the tension on your back,” notes Gallucci.
+Hunching over your computer for multiple hours daily can cause poor posture and all kinds of pain in your neck, shoulders, and back.
+That’s why having a routine stretch such as shoulder blade pinches is needed to counteract that pesky stiff hunch. “[Shoulder blade pinches] help support spinal health by maintaining good posture and reducing the tension on your back,” notes Gallucci.
 Luckily, you can do them just about anywhere to combat upper back pain.

-How to do it: Start standing or seated with your feet flat on the ground.
-Raise each arm up as if you’re getting ready to give a high-five, then move your arms backwards bringing your shoulder blades together–still maintaining that upright high-five angle.
+How to do it: Start standing or seated (or do a combination of both) with your feet flat on the ground.
+Raise each arm up as if you’re getting ready to give a high-five, then move your arms backward bringing your shoulder blades together–still maintaining that upright high-five angle.
 Hold and pinch for 10 seconds, release, and repeat ten times.

 2. Forward Bends